Grammy Award for Best New Artist: Further information

-Of the 54 acts who have won the award since its inception, 26 are solo female artists, 18 are duos or groups, and 12 are solo male artists.
+Of the 65 acts who have won the award since its inception, 34 are solo female artists, 19 are duos or groups, and 12 are solo male artists.
 Of the solo male artists, half were given the award in its first decade; since 1970, only six solo male artists have won the award, the most recent being Chance the Rapper in 2017.
-From 1997 to 2003, and again from 2018 to 2023, all the winners were solo female artists.
+From 1997 to 2003, and again from 2018 to 2025, all the winners were solo female artists.

 Only five artists have won both Best New Artist and Album of the Year in the same year: Bob Newhart in 1961, Christopher Cross in 1981, Lauryn Hill in 1999, Norah Jones in 2003, and Billie Eilish in 2020.
 Of these, Cross, Jones, and Eilish had songs winning Record of the Year and Song of the Year for the same year, with Cross as the sole songwriter, Eilish as co-writer, and Jones lacking songwriting credit, which therefore made her miss out on completing the single year big four Grammy achievement, a feat that only Cross and Eilish attained; while Adele was the only artist to win all General field Grammys from separate occasions.
 Only two artists have lost Best New Artist yet won Album of the Year in the same year: Vaughn Meader in 1963 and Alanis Morissette in 1996.

+For the award's first several years of existence, comedians and comic acts were regularly nominated, and one, Bob Newhart, won the award.
+However, this ended abruptly after 1963, and since then, only one comedian has been nominated for the award: Robin Williams in 1980.
+(That same year, the semi-comic act The Blues Brothers was also nominated.)
 Of all the winners, only three have been country artists.
 In 1997, LeAnn Rimes became the first country artist and (at age 14) the youngest artist to win the award.
 She was followed by Carrie Underwood in 2007 and Zac Brown Band in 2010.
 Additionally, 2017 marked the first time that two country artists were nominated in this category in the same year, in which Maren Morris and Kelsea Ballerini were both nominated.
-In 2018, Alessia Cara became the first Canadian artist to ever win the award, and the only woman to win a major category that year.
-In 2020, Rosalía became the first all Spanish-language artist to be nominated.
-2021 marked the first time that multiple female rappers were nominated in the same year, when Chika, Doja Cat and Megan Thee Stallion were all nominated, with the latter winning the award.
+In 1990, Tone Lōc became the first rap artist to be nominated.
+In 2012, Skrillex became the first electronic-music artist to be nominated.

+Eleven female rappers have been nominated for the award; Neneh Cherry, Lauryn Hill, Nicki Minaj, Iggy Azalea, Saweetie, Latto, Ice Spice and Doechii; with 2021 marking the first time that multiple female rappers were nominated in the same year, when Chika, Doja Cat and Megan Thee Stallion were all nominated.
+Hill and Megan Thee Stallion are the only winners.